 Advancements in technology will continue to change the profession.
 And we need to keep in mind that people skills are the most important asset we have.

-David Green, CPA, has more than 50 years of tax and accounting experience.
+David Green, CPA, has 55 years of tax and accounting experience.
 He provides tax and general business consulting to companies and high-net-worth individuals.
 A previous managing partner for the Firm, David has in-depth knowledge in the transition of family-owned businesses, wealth transfer, mergers and acquisitions and real estate transactions.
 He also enjoys helping clients solve problems and being able to assist clients with multi-generational issues.